asamallab/NodePersistence_PH_FCM/README.md

 ## About
 This repository contains the codes and data associated with the following manuscript: <br>

-Madhumita Mondal, Yasharth Yadav, Jürgen Jost*, and Areejit Samal*, [<i>Node persistence from topological data analysis reveals changes in brain functional connectivity</i>](link of the article). <br>
+Madhumita Mondal, Yasharth Yadav, Jürgen Jost*, and Areejit Samal*, [<i>Node persistence from topological data analysis reveals changes in brain functional connectivity</i>] <br>
 (* Corresponding authors)
 <br>